TheAwiteb/forgejo-guardian/README.md

 `forgejo-guardian` is a simple guardian for your Forgejo instance, it will ban users based on certain regular expressions (regex) and alert the admins about them.
-The alert will send to the admin via a Telegram bot.
+The alert will send to the admin via a Telegram/Matrix bot.

 ### The expressions

 See the [Configuration](#configuration) section for more information about the expressions.
-The different between `ban` and `sus` is that the `ban` will ban the user, and the `sus` will only alert the admins about the user and the admin can decide to ban the user or not (via telegram inline keyboard).
-You can also set `telegram.ban_alert` to `true` to send a notification when a user is banned.
+The different between `ban` and `sus` is that the `ban` will ban the user, and the `sus` will only alert the admins about the user and the admin can decide to ban the user or not.
+You can also set `expressions.ban_alert` to `true` to send a notification when a user is banned.

+### Bots

+The guardian can send suspicious users, banned users, and ban request to the moderation team via a Telegram/Matrix bot.
+The bot will send the messages in the language specified in the configuration file.

+#### Telegram

+The Telegram bot will send the messages to the chat ID specified in the configuration file.
+You can use a group, a channel, or a user chat ID.
+If the message is a suspicious user alert or ban request, the bot will attach two buttons to the message, one for banning the user and the other for ignoring the request.

+#### Matrix

+The Matrix bot will send the messages to the room ID specified in the configuration file.
+You can use a room ID.
+If the message is a suspicious user alert or ban request, the bot will add two reactions to the message, one for banning the user and the other for ignoring the request, and the bot will listen to the reactions and act accordingly.

+The matrix bot needs a database to store the event id of the alert (suspicous user or ban request) and the user username, so when the admin react to the message, the bot can get the event id and the username and act accordingly.
+If the reaction is ignore, the bot will remove the event id from the database.

+##### Commands

+- `!ping`: To check if the bot is alive, the bot will reply with `Pong!`

+> [!NOTE]
+> You have to invite the bot to the room before running the guardian

 ### Ban action